UncannyJ33/gada-waze-userchurn-project/README.md

 ## Key takeaways

-- Churn is closely tied to **frequency** and **intensity** of use: frequent drivers tend to be retained, while very high‑intensity long‑distance drivers are more likely to churn.[web:9][web:26]
+- Churn is closely tied to **frequency** and **intensity** of use: frequent drivers tend to be retained, while very high‑intensity long‑distance drivers are more likely to churn.
 - Logistic regression provides an interpretable baseline, highlighting key drivers such as activity days, but underperforms on recall.
-- Tree‑based ensembles (Random Forest, XGBoost) improve recall while leveraging engineered features, showing the impact of domain‑driven feature design in churn prediction.[web:85][web:26]
+- Tree‑based ensembles (Random Forest, XGBoost) improve recall while leveraging engineered features, showing the impact of domain‑driven feature design in churn prediction.

 This project demonstrates an end‑to‑end analytics workflow—EDA, statistical testing, interpretable modeling, and advanced machine learning—on a realistic churn problem.